 An excerpt from Energy Psychology: Explorations at the Interface of Energy, Cognition, Behavior and Health

 Around 1995, I developed the Negative Affect Erasing Method (NAEM), which has been effective in the treatment of a variety of psychological problems.
+[I have renamed and extended this approach as the Midline Technique (MLT).]
 This method has been used to effectively treated trauma, phobias, anxiety, depression, and a number of other affect-based conditions.
 NAEM appears deceptively simple, although expert utilization of the method requires practice and extensive clinical experience.
 It entails many of the same features that are common to other energy therapies.
 That is, various levels of psychological reversal, corrections for switching, “brain-balancing” treatments, and other stress-reduction procedures are included when necessary.

 The four NAEM treatment points are as follows: